ngoduykhanh/wireguard-ui/examples/docker-compose/README.md

 ### Kernel Module

-Depending on if the Wireguard kernel module is available on your system you have more or less choices which example to use.
+Depending on if the WireGuard kernel module is available on your system you have more or less choices which example to use.

 You can check if the kernel modules are available via the following command:
 ```shell